Anna-Fritz/JOIN_Kanban_board/README.md

 - Assignment of users and subtasks
 - Drag & drop for status changes
 - Contact management (add, edit, delete)
-- Overview page with task statistics and deadlines
+- Summary page with task statistics and deadlines
 - User authentication with a custom backend
 - Guest login for quick testing of the web app